talkxo/rishiraj-blog-machine/_posts/2025-08-14-seo-site-answers.md

 Build pages that work as standalone answers while connecting to bigger solution frameworks.
 Make content scannable, logical, and immediately useful.

-SEO isnt dead—it just stopped caring about your keyword density.
+SEO isnt dead - it just stopped caring about your keyword density.